SuNR0N/build-blockchain/README.md

 ### Wallet

-Object that stores the _private_ and _public key pair_ of an individual and which is used to _sign_ the transactions.
+Object that stores the _balance_ of an individual alongside with a _private_ and _public key pair_.
+The _private key_ is used to generate digital signatures, while the _public key_ is used to verify signatures and it also serves as the address of the wallet.

 ### Mining